Mean-field Variational Inference via Wasserstein Gradient Flow: Mean-Field Variational Inference via Wasserstein Gradient Flow

 \section{Mean-Field Variational Inference via Wasserstein Gradient Flow}

-In this section, we first describe a generic computational framework of MF variational inference (without assuming conditional conjugacy) by alternating minimization.
-Then we propose our main method for computing the MF variational inference via repeatedly applying the one-step discretized Wasserstein gradient flow to update the parameter component in the MF approximation.
-Finally, we describe two numeric schemes based on particle approximation for realizing the discretized Wasserstein gradient flow along with an error analysis.
+In this section, we propose a generic computational framework of MF variational inference for models with and without latent variables by alternating minimization and coordinate ascent in the Wasserstein space via repeatedly applying a one-step discretized Wasserstein gradient flow to components in the MF approximation.